Amigoliath/Slidikins-Strenuous-Skyrim/Installation Guide.md

 - In **Line 32**, change `WeaponHealthNames =` to `"0;0.01;-10;0.01;0.11;-9;0.11;0.21;-8;0.21;0.31;-7;0.31;0.41;-6;0.41;0.51;-5;0.51;0.61;-4;0.61;0.71;-3;0.71;0.81;-2;0.81;0.91;-1;1.01;1.11;+1;1.11;1.21;+2;1.21;1.31;+3;1.31;1.41;+4;1.41;1.51;+5;1.51;1.61;+6;1.61;1.71;+7;1.71;1.81;+8;1.81;1.91;+9;1.91;2.01;+10"`
 - In **Line 42**, change `ArmorHealthNames =` to `"0;0.01;-10;0.01;0.11;-9;0.11;0.21;-8;0.21;0.31;-7;0.31;0.41;-6;0.41;0.51;-5;0.51;0.61;-4;0.61;0.71;-3;0.71;0.81;-2;0.81;0.91;-1;1.01;1.11;+1;1.11;1.21;+2;1.21;1.31;+3;1.31;1.41;+4;1.41;1.51;+5;1.51;1.61;+6;1.61;1.71;+7;1.71;1.81;+8;1.81;1.91;+9;1.91;2.01;+10"`
 - In **Line 250**, change `ApplyToNPC =` to `True`
 > The jumble of numbers on Lines 32 and 42 will change the regular tempering (and degradation) names to a -10 to +10 system, making it easier to tell exactly what level of quality a piece of equipment is at.
 This is what Improvement Names Customized accomplishes, but since that mod doesn’t account for degradation I chose to apply the feature here instead.
-These numbers aren’t 100% accurate on a cusp but it’ll be close enough for our purposes.
+These numbers won't be 100% accurate for negative values due to how Skyrim calculates the condition.

 ### [Honed Metal Updated](https://www.nexusmods.com/skyrimspecialedition/mods/51254?tab=files)
 #### Download Instructions